 Do I have the same teacher all day?

 No, you will have a different teacher for each subject.
-You will soon get to know their names.

 Do I have an assembly every day?